PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 17:35:33
+Last updated: 2024-04-09 17:36:09
-Random Quote: No, that you think you'll graduate High-School. - Meemaw
+Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo